kingrice92/Soil-Data-Explorer/README.md

 Note the import messages at the top of each script

-These packages come preinstalled with Anaconda, which is the python kit I use for all of my work.
+These packages come preinstalled with Anaconda, which is the python kit I used for all of my work.
 It can be downloaded here: https://www.anaconda.com/products/individual

 ## Run Instructions